MaxNLIT/MyIcarusMods/DeepDeposit_QoL/README.md

 **I am not guilty of anything.
 Anyway.
 Whatever happens.**
 **All responsibility for using the mods lies solely with you.**
-**I am not obliged to comply with your wishes and suggestions.**
+**I am not obligated to comply with your wishes and suggestions.**
 **I am not obligated to help you solve problems that arise when using the mods.**

 ---

 ## **Deep Deposit and "Rocks" mining quality of life mod**

-Change ore settings to increase the yield, and speed up the extraction:
+Change ore settings to increase the yield and to reduce the extraction time:

 **Iron Deep Deposit:**
 * xxxxx